archiecobbs/dellroad-stuff-vaadin-demo/README.md

 # dellroad-stuff-vaadin-demo
-Demonstration of DellRoad Stuff classes for Vaadin.
+Demonstration of some of the DellRoad Stuff classes for Vaadin.